Scandi Sleep logo Navy blue crescent moon and stars icon

 My Experience: From Blanket Battles to Bliss

-Before I tried the Scandinavian sleeping method, my partner and I were stuck in a cycle of temperature clashes and nightly doona fights.
+Before I tried sleeping with separate doonas, my partner and I were stuck in a cycle of temperature clashes and nightly doona fights.

 We tried everything, different bedding materials, bigger doonas, even upgrading our bed size, but nothing solved it.